 - the owner was careless with the animal or let it “go at liberty,” which caused the injury, and

 - the injured person did not provoke the animal.

 Because Georgia is a “negligence” dog bite state, an owner must generally know that a dog might be vicious or dangerous in order to be held liable for a dog bite.
 However, failure to have a dog on a leash where a law or ordinance requires one is enough to show knowledge.

-Although we are based in the seat of Bibb County, our Macon GA dog attack attorneys are pleased to assist clients in communities across Georgia.
+Although we are based in the seat of Bibb County, our Macon dog bite attorneys are pleased to assist clients in communities across Georgia.
 If you have been bitten by a dog belonging to another individual, you may be entitled to compensation for your injury, including for medical bills, pain and suffering, and lost income.
 The best way to protect your rights is to seek the advice of a qualified attorney as soon after the bite as possible.
-Call (478) 742-3381 or use this form to begin the process of holding the dog’s owner responsible for the actions of his or her pet.
+Call (478) 742-3381 or fill out our online form to begin the process of holding the dog’s owner responsible for the actions of his or her pet.